gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 By providing your phone number, you consent to receive customer care messages from Let's Play N Grow.
 Message frequency may vary.
 On average, you can expect to receive 1-2 messages per month.
 Message and data rates may apply.
 For more information on how your data is handled, please review our privacy policy at https://github.com/gotoconnecttestuser-arch/Letsplay-growprivacypolicy.

-By opting in to Let’s Play N Grow’s SMS Messaging Service, you consent to receive recurring customer care messages.
-These messages include, but are not limited to:
+By opting in to receive customer care messages from Let's Play N Grow, you agree to the following terms and conditions:

+Message frequency may vary.
+On average, you can expect to receive 1-2 messages per month.
+For help or more information, reply HELP to any message or contact our support team directly.
+For details on how your information is handled, please review our privacy policy at https://github.com/gotoconnecttestuser-arch/Letsplay-growprivacypolicy

 Type of Messages:
 Let’s Play N Grow uses text messages solely to communicate: